ISL270/MVVM-Ecommerce-FlutterApp/README.md

 **Note:** I didn't include my `GoogleService-Info.plist` & `google-services.json` files for obvious reasons, so you have to set up your own firebase project to be able to host this application, otherwise it won't work.

+**Disclaimer:** This is an old project that might need alot of code optimizations.

 ## Preview
 ![Preview](/gifDemo.gif)